nhsx/il-magic-scanner/README.md

 ### Physical Shell: the Mk1

-Unfortunately the licensing situation in this project doesn't let me share the CAD model itself, but you can see a render of it [here](TODO).
-The reason is that the CAD model has a dependency on some third party .step files that I don't have a licence to distribute.
+Unfortunately the licensing situation in this project doesn't let me share the original FreeCAD model itself, but I've put the `.step` file [here](cad/piscanner-mk1.step).
+The reason is that the CAD model has a dependency on some third party `.step` files that I don't have a licence to distribute.
 When I get a chance to come back and clean up the dependencies I will be able to share the FreeCAD document, but until then, this is the best I can do.

 There are a couple of things to note about the design of the mk1, both good and bad.